312-ninja/iso-proc/README.md

-# iso-proc
+# iso-proc #
-The tool takes all iso files in the current directory
-  * creates aptly named folder
-  * creates md5sums for each ISO
-  * places files in new directory
-  * creates a list including URLs for easy curl/wget!
+This tool takes all ISOs in the working directory and creates aptly named folder, creates md5sums for each ISO, places files in new directory, and creates a list including URLs for easy curl/wget!

 Intended batch use: